johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Some force will be required to break the dots of glue that hold the retaining ring in place.
 The focus comes set at infinity.
 Counter clock wise moves the focus closer.
-I adjusted the focus to about 1 foot.
+I adjusted the focus to about 8 inches.
 It might be good to put a dot of super glue on the retaining ring when finished adjusting the focus.
 This whole process is best done before putting the camera in it's housing.
 To see what is possible with raspistill execute `raspistill --help`